 Efficacy — There is high quality evidence from randomized trials and meta-analyses that in most adults, including the elderly, positive airway pressure therapy reduces the frequency of respiratory events during sleep, decreases daytime sleepiness, improves systemic blood pressure, lowers the risk of crashes, and improves quality of life across a range of disease severities [17,40-47].
 However, no convincing effect on mortality has been demonstrated.
 As examples:

 ●In a meta-analysis of 35 randomized trials, CPAP compared with sham resulted in a significant reduction in the apnea-hypopnea index (AHI; mean difference -33.8 events/hour) as well as improved daytime sleepiness as assessed by the Epworth Sleepiness Scale (mean difference -2 points), systolic and diastolic blood pressure, and sleep-related quality of life .
 No appreciable effect on mortality was reported.

 ●In a meta-analysis of 22 randomized trials (1160 patients) that compared nocturnal CPAP with a control (sham CPAP, placebo tablets, or conservative management), nocturnal CPAP significantly improved both subjective and objective sleepiness, quality of life, cognitive function, and depression .

-Direct comparisons of positive airway pressure to oral appliances have used CPAP as the mode of positive airway pressure.
-Trials indicate that CPAP is more effective than oral appliances at reducing the frequency and severity of both respiratory events and oxyhemoglobin desaturation episodes during sleep, but symptomatic improvement is similar.
+Direct comparisons of positive airway pressure to mandibular advancement devices (MAD) have used CPAP as the mode of positive airway pressure.
+Trials indicate that CPAP is more effective than MADs at reducing the frequency and severity of both respiratory events and oxyhemoglobin desaturation episodes during sleep, but symptomatic improvement is similar.
 Some studies have indicated that patients prefer oral appliances over CPAP therapy, at least with short-term follow-up .
 Similarly, a network meta-analyses of 80 randomized trials reported that CPAP was the most effective at reducing AHI, when compared to other OSA therapies including MADs, exercise training, and weight loss .
 The related MAD trials are described separately.
 (See "Oral appliances in the treatment of obstructive sleep apnea in adults", section on 'Compared with positive airway pressure'.)